 In most instances, homeowners insurance offers some coverage for property damage resulting from natural disasters, but it’s important to review the details with your agent.

-“Some perils like hurricanes and earthquakes are usually excluded from a base homeowner policy but can be added as an endorsement,” says Raymond Eng, AAA vice president of insurance sales.
-“It’s also not uncommon for some of these coverages to have separate deductibles which may be stated as a percentage of your dwelling coverage amount.”
+“Some perils like earthquakes are usually excluded from a base homeowner policy but can be added as an endorsement,” says Raymond Eng, AAA vice president of insurance sales.
+“It’s not uncommon for some of these coverages to have separate deductibles which may be stated as a percentage of your dwelling coverage amount.”

 Schedule an appointment to discuss your insurance options with a AAA agent today.